George Oakley (footballer): Pirin Blagoevgrad

 In June 2020, he signed a two-year contract with Bulgarian club Pirin Blagoevgrad.
 In January 2021, he was training with Kilmarnock after leaving Pirin.

 Kilmarnock

 On 26 January 2021, after a trial period, Oakley returned to the Scottish Premiership with Kilmarnock after signing a deal until the end of the season.
 He left Kilmarnock at the end of the 2020–21 season.

 Woking

 On 22 June 2021, it was announced that Oakley would join National League side, Woking following his release from Kilmarnock.
 He went on to feature seventeen times, scoring once before leaving The Cards in July 2022 at the end of his contract.

-Inverness Caledonian Thistle (Second Spell)
+Return to Inverness Caledonian Thistle

 On 2 July 2022, Oakley returned to Inverness Caledonian Thistle, 3 years after leaving initially.
 A week later, Oakley scored on his second debut in a 1–0 away win over Kelty Hearts in the League Cup.
 On 20 January 2023, Oakley left Caley by mutual consent.